-Moreover, it’s also critical to include keyword phrases you wish to rank for in a way that sounds both logical and engaging.
+Again, it’s critical to include keyword phrases you wish to rank for in a way that sounds both logical and engaging.
 It is these keyword phrases that will be displayed in bold, drawing searchers attention.

 3. Bread Crumbs

-Whilst you probably won’t need to use breadcrumbs to find your way to the homepage, from an SEO perspective, they play a valuable role compared to your competitors who don’t use them.
+Whilst visitors don’t need to use breadcrumbs to find the homepage, from an SEO perspective, breadcrumbs play a valuable role in SEO and your page or website’s ranking abilities.

-Breadcrumbs are simple text links that empower visitors to retrace their path from the page they are landed on and browsed back to their entry page.
+Breadcrumbs are simple text links that allow visitors to retrace their path from their current page back to their landing page.
 They should be located near the top of your webpages and accurately reflect the URL structure of your website.

 Breadcrumbs aid search engines to better understand your content from a hierarchical perspective.
 By displaying how pages on your website relate to each other, they ensure that the correct pages rank for the right topics.